foolzz/bungeehub/WEBHOOKS.md

 1. Visit https://webhook.site
 2. Copy your unique URL
-3. Create a webhook in BungeeHub using that URL
+3. Create a webhook in DeliveryHub using that URL
 4. Trigger events and watch them appear on webhook.site

 ### Testing with ngrok